 Everyone is getting on board the growing your own weed train, and it’s a good thing.
 Learning to grow your own cannabis is a valuable skill for any cannabis lover.
 Now, with so many states legalizing the home growing of marijuana, more people are discovering their green thumbs.

-One of the most common mistakes among newer growers is growing their cannabis in the wrong soil.
+One of the most common mistakes among newer growers, whether they choose to grow outdoors or have a cheap indoor grow setup, is growing their cannabis in the wrong soil.
 A lot of times, this comes from using the typical soil that you can find at a hardware store.
 For instance, MiracleGro is terrible for cannabis plants and will more than likely end up killing your crop.
 The fact is, cannabis is only as good as the medium it was grown in.
 If you want to grow top-shelf cannabis, you need to use top-shelf soil.

 Soil Mix Made to Grow Great Autoflowers